WinterAxis/ESV-MD-Bible/The_Bible_esv/14_2_Chronicles/2_Chr_9.md

 Solomon reigned in Jerusalem over all Israel forty years.

 ###### 31
-And Solomon slept with his fathers and was buried in the city of David his father, and Rehoboam his son reigned in his place. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Solomon slept with his fathers and was buried in the city of David his father, and Rehoboam his son reigned in his place.

 ***